 I've loved to read ever since I can remember!
 My parents encouraged me to read from an early age.
 We always struggled for money and my parents worked multiple jobs, but there was a kind of unofficial rule in the house that if I really wanted a book the money would somehow be put aside for it.
 I remember reading children's books and getting so worked up about them that I wrote to the authors and sent them alternative endings I had composed.
 (Some of them even wrote back!)

 When I got to middle school, someone donated our class a huge load of books and I had a teacher who used to give me some of these books to read in addition to the work for class.
 I remember reading Cervantes's Don Quixote, Samuel Richardson's Pamela, and Jamaica Kincaid's Annie John because of this teacher.
 When I got to college, my English professors encouraged me to think about graduate school and I suppose I've been a kind of professional bookworm ever since.

 What have you enjoyed about Point Park so far?

 I've really been enjoying the time in the classroom.
 We're finishing Jane Eyre and starting Wide Sargasso Sea in my world literature classes and we're just wrapping up a unit on food production and factory farming in my composition classes.
 Those texts and topics have led to some very lively discussions.

 Is there anything else you'd like to add?

-I encourage our students to consider submitting work for the annual Humanities and Human Sciences symposium in the spring.
+I encourage our students to consider submitting work for the annual undergraduate symposium in the spring.
 And, regardless of whether you submit or not, please plan to attend!